-Gardner, Ford go back-to-back in 9th, Yanks beat A’s 5-4
+Lifelong Yankee fan Mike Ford walks off NY to sink A’s, 5-4

 SEPTEMBER CALL-UPS

 The Yankees recalled brazen young outfielder Clint Frazier from Triple-A more than two months after sending him down amid a roster crunch.
-The 24-year-old hit .283 with 11 homers and an .843 OPS in 53 games with New York this season, becoming a fan favorite before several embarrassing miscues in the outfield led to booing at Yankee Stadium.
+The 24-year-old hit .283 with 11 homers and an .843 OPS in 53 games with New York this season but struggled on defense.
 He had a walk and two hard-hit outs.
+Ford pinch-hit for him in the ninth against the right-handed Hendriks.

-New York also recalled right-handers Dull and Chance Adams from Triple-A, signed left-hander Tyler Lyons to a major league deal and transferred right-hander David Hale to the 60-day injured list.
+New York also recalled right-handers Ryan Dull and Chance Adams from Triple-A, signed left-hander Tyler Lyons to a major league deal and transferred right-hander David Hale to the 60-day injured list.

 The A’s recalled infielder Franklin Barreto and right-hander Paul Blackburn, and also promoted catching prospect Sean Murphy to the majors for the first time.
 Right-hander Tanner Anderson and second baseman Corban Joseph were designated for assignment.